SequentMicrosystems/Sequent-Building-Automation-Library/README.md

 ### Manual install
 To download click <>Code > [Download ZIP](https://github.com/SequentMicrosystems/Sequent-Building-Automation-Library/archive/refs/heads/main.zip) button from the main [page](https://github.com/SequentMicrosystems/Sequent-Building-Automation-Library), rename the uncompressed folder to "SM_Building_Automation" and copy to the libraries subdirectory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a Windows PC or "Home > arduino > libraries" on Linux PC).
 Now launch the Arduino environment.
-If you open the Sketch > Include Library menu, you should see Sequent Home Automation HAT inside.
+If you open the Sketch > Include Library menu, you should see SM_BAS inside.
  The library will be compiled with sketches that use it.
-Open an arduino sketch, go to File > Examples > Sequent Building Automation HAT > and chose your example to run.
+Open an arduino sketch, go to File > Examples > SM_BAS > and chose your example to run.

 ## Usage
-There are three ways to control the Home Automation Card from the Arduino environment.
+There are three ways to control the Building Automation Card from the Arduino environment.

 ### Method 1: Using any Arduino controller
 You can use this method with any Arduino card with an I2C port by connecting I2C-SDA, I2C-SCL, +5V and GND, as shown in the following table.